Melissa-code/tests_project/README.md

 <img src="./src/assets/cypress_tests.png" style="width:300px;" />

+### 3.2.
+Use another browser like Electron

-5. Test browser, run tests again: `npm run test:e2e:dev` and select `Electron`
+1. Test browser, run tests again: `npm run test:e2e:dev` and select `Electron`

-6. You can add `New spec`, use examples `Scaffold example specs` (`todo.cy.js`) and import them
+2. You can add `New spec`, use examples `Scaffold example specs` (for a to do list `todo.cy.js`) and import them to have a lot of examples

-7. Clic on the test to run it
+3. Clic on the test `example.cy.ts` to run it

 <img src="./src/assets/electron_tests.png" style="width:300px;" />